1995 North Texas Mean Green football team

-Return to Division I-A

-The 1995 season marked the return of Division I-A football to Denton for the first time since 1982.
-North Texas had competed in the Southland Conference in Division I-AA from 1983-1994 after the university's athletic department fell on hard financial times following the departure of head coach and athletic director Hayden Fry to Iowa.
-The 1995 team was considered a transitional Division I-A member and was thus not eligible for a bowl game, regardless if they met the required six wins or not.
+The 1995 season marked the return of NCAA Division I-A football to Denton for the first time since 1982.
+North Texas had competed in the Southland Conference at the NCAA Division I-AA level from 1983 to 1994 after the university's athletic department fell on hard financial times following the departure of head coach and athletic director Hayden Fry to the University of Iowa.
+The 1995 North Texas team was considered a transitional NCAA Division I-A member, and was not bowl eligible, regardless of whether the Mean Green met the required six wins.